johnkdunyo/starter-hugo-academic/content/authors/admin/_index.md

 He is an undergraduate studying computer engineering with key interests in Embedded Systems, IoT, Data Science, and Business Analytics\
 John is a strong team player with intermediary proficiency in product development and project management.

+I have built a couple of startups.
+Key among them is [FarmSens](http://farmsens.netlify.app/), the next generation smart soil sensors with realtime farm analytics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.